Ahmed al-Hasan: Saraya al-Qaem

-Opponents and controversies
+Declaration of disassociation

-Al-Hassan also has "websites, several Telegram (a popular instant messaging service in Iran) channels, and dozens of books" devoted to debunking him.
+In April 2023, the Najaf office published a declaration of disassociation, to explicitly reannounce that Ahmed al-Hasan and his office are disassociated from the group The Black Banners led by Abdullah Hashem, and the group The Army of Anger led by Razaq al-Jaberi.
+The disassociation from Abdullah Hashem was also announced in 2015, and before that, the disassociation from Razaq al-Jaberi and his group took place in 2014.
+They stated that none of these people have ever met Ahmed al-Hasan.
+Ahmed al-Hasan reposted this declaration on his Facebook account too.

-Mahdi claim
+Opponents

-The al-Yamani is one of the major signs that is awaited by Shi'a Muslims before the appearance of the 12th Imam Mahdi.
-The Shia clerics that are informed about Ahmad al-Hassan's call have largely condemned him, and issued corresponding fatwas classifying Ahmad al-Hassan as an impostor, a fabricator, a deceiver, an innovator, and a liar.
+The Shia clerics that are informed about Ahmed al-Hasan's call have largely condemned him, and issued corresponding fatwas classifying Ahmed al-Hasan as an impostor, a fabricator, a deceiver, an innovator, and a liar.
 According to Iraqi Basra police, investigations conducted revealed that his ancestry does not go back to the prophet.
-Shi'a Muslim scholars such as Sheikh Ali al-Korani and Jalal al-Din Ali al-Saghir have expressed their negative views of al-Hassan's claims in numerous TV broadcasts.
+Shi'a Muslim scholars such as Sheikh Ali al-Korani and Jalal al-Din Ali al-Saghir have expressed their negative views of Ahmed al-Hasan's claims in numerous TV broadcasts.
 He has been accused by his opponents of plotting to assassinate Grand Ayatollah Ali al-Sistani.

 An example of his opposition is a question and answer in the pro-Islamic Republic of Iran, Shi'i website "Al-Islam":